 Smart Edit includes the following UI Elements:

-Popup - Allows you to perform a Smart Edit operation on selected cells.
-Will show what the new value for each selected cell will be and also whether any cell validation rules will be broken as a result of the Smart Edit.
+Popup - Allows Smart Edit operation to be performed on selected cells.
+Shows what the new value for each selected cell will be and also whether any Prevent Edit Alerts will be broken as a result of the Smart Edit.

 Toolbar - Enables Smart Edit to be performed and to choose the Operation to use.